willzywiec/dissertation/README.md

 Running **source/notebook.Rmd** as-is builds a Bayesian network coupled to a deep neural network metamodel.
 It's entire purpose in life is to convert nuclear facility data into keff values and estimate process criticality accident risk (i.e., P(keff) >= 1 🤯).
 These scripts generate approximately 85 GB of data, which are saved to the **test** folder.
 To avoid saving this data directly to your computer, I recommend moving the **test** folder to an external hard drive and modifying the **test.dir** path on line 51 of **source/notebook.Rmd**.

+**Fun story**: I started working on my PhD in 2017 at the beginning of the worldwide GPU shortage.
+At the time, a lot of software (e.g., PyTorch) and cloud-based platforms (e.g., SageMaker) were brand new and only starting to take off.
+I bought some time on AWS, ran tests, and quickly determined that buying a GPU would save me (tens of) thousands of dollars.
+I ended up purchasing and building a small form-factor desktop computer around a GTX 1080, and it's been a steady workhorse ever since.
+About 3/4 of the way through my dissertation, I had to upgrade the RAM to 32 GB to accommodate some of the larger datasets and models I was using.

 ## Prerequisites
 Python 3.7+
 TensorFlow 2.1+